-This study investigates agreements and disagreements between a regional climate (high-resolution) simulation for Europe and empirical proxy based reconstructions for SAT, PRE and SLP from the

-555 16th century to the 20th century.
-Our analyses complement the work by Gómez-Navarro et al. (2013), who compared the same simulation to observations for the 20th century.

-Figure 10.
-Canonical correlation pattern pairs of SLP and SAT (rows 1 and 2), and SLP and precipitation (rows 3 and 4) in winter.
-Each panel depicts the percentage of variance explained by each pattern and the canonical correlation associated with the pair.
-The results are calculated in the observational record (rows 1 and 3) and in the MM5-ECHO-G data set (rows 2 and 4) during the period 1901-1990.
-Note that the SLP has been obtained directly from the driving GCM, since the window of interest lies outside the RCM domain.
-As in Figs. 8 and 9, the patterns have been multiplied by a scaling factor that allows using the same color scale in every map.
-The SAT units are $^{\circ}$ C, SLP is shown in Pa, whereas precipitation units are mm/month.

-Figure 11.
-As in Fig. 10 but for the simulation and reconstructions.
-The calculations are based on the overlap period of the simulation and the SLP reconstructions, 1750-1990

-Results indicate biases in regional means, especially noteworthy for summer temperature and winter precipitation.
-The biases between the simulation and reconstructions are similar to those described when comparing the model with an observational data set.
-In part they are explained by
+- 620 This study assesses the investigates agreements and disagreements between a regional climate (high-resolution) simulation for Europe and empirical proxy based reconstructions for SAT, precipitation PRE and SLP from the 16th century to the 20th 20th century.
+Our analyses complements complement the work by Gómez-Navarro et al. (2013), who compared the same simulation to observations for the 20th century. - 625 Results indicate biases in regional means, especially noteworthy for summer temperature and winter precipitation.
+The biases between the simulation and reconstructions are similar to those described when comparing the model with an observational datasetdata set.
+In part they can be are explained by an enhanced zonal circulation in the GCM simulation that is not substantially cannot substantially be ameliorated by the RCM, rather than by deficiencies within the reconstructions.
+Al- - 630 though reconstructions and the simulation seem to correctly reproduce most of the spatio-temporal variability, there is little agreement in their temporal evolution.
+The mismatch in the temperature, especially in the last decades, can originate in from the missing anthropogenic aerosol forcing in the simulation.
+Additionally, early instrumental time series can show warm biases caused by the lack of modern thermometer screens (Frank et al., 2007a, b).
+Although we do not necessarily ex-

-- 560 an enhanced zonal circulation in the GCM simulation that cannot substantially be ameliorated by the RCM, rather than by deficiencies within the reconstructions.
-Although reconstructions and the simulation seem to correctly reproduce most of the spatio-temporal variability, there is little agreement in their temporal evolution.
-The mismatch in the temperature, especially in the last decades, can originate from the missing anthropogenic aerosol forcing in the simulation.
-Additionally, early - 565 instrumental time series can show warm biases caused by the lack of modern thermometer screens (Frank et al., 2007a, b).
-Although we do not necessarily expect the reconstructed and simulated temperature evolution to agree in the earlier periods due to the potentially dominant internal variability, we also acknowledge that the lack of stratospheric dynamics in both the regional and the global simulation may account for some disagreement.
-Specifically, a too low top atmospheric layer in the - 570 model and no ozone chemistry reduce the ability of the model to correctly represent the potential top-down influences of solar activity changes on the atmospheric circulation in the North Atlantic sector, e.g., the North Atlantic Oscillation and in turn European climate variability (Shindell et al., 2001; Anet et al., 2013).
-Finally, the simplification of using reduced TSI for volcanic forcing might be an additional source of errors reducing the agreement between the simulation and reconstructions. - 575 Obviously, the reconstructions also suffer from uncertainties, which have to be considered in addressing the reliability of the simulation by comparing to the proxy-based data sources.
+- 635 pect the reconstructed and simulated temperature evolution to agree in the earlier periods due to the potentially dominant internal variability, we also acknowledge that the lack of stratospheric dynamics in both the regional and the global simulation may account for some disagreement.
+Specifically, a too low top atmospheric layer in the model and no ozone chemistry reduce the ability of the model to correctly represent the potential top-down influences of solar activity changes on the at- - 640 mospheric circulation in the North Atlantic sector, e.g., the North Atlantic Oscillation and in turn European climate variability (Shindell et al., 2001; Anet et al., 2013).
+Finally, the simplifications earried out to implement the volcanic forcing simply through artificial variations (reductions) of the TSI (Gómez-Navarro et al., 2013) simplification of using reduced TSI for volcanic forcing might be an additional source of errors that contributes to reduce reducing the agreement between the simula- - 645 tion and reconstructions.

+Obviously, the reconstructions also suffer from uncertainties, which have to be considered in addressing the reliability of the simulation by comparing to the proxy-based data sources.
 A prominent disagreement is the winter warming trend within the first half of the 18th century (Jones and Briffa, 2006), which stands out in the reconstructions but lacks in the simulation.
+This disagreement

-This disagreement could be an indication of a too simplistic simulated climate, which is not able to produce extreme situations - 580 comparable to this event recorded in the reconstructions.
+650 could be an indication of a too simplistic simulated climate, which is not able to produce extreme situations comparable to this event recorded in the reconstructions.
 Also internal variability could dominate the temporal evolution, effectively hiding the imprint of external forcing on the regional scale.
 A further source of error complicating the comparison between models and reconstructions relates to method-specific non-climatic errors.
-These can be related to simplified physics and a too coarse resolution in the models and proxy-type specific uncertainties in empirical reconstructions. - 585 Internal variability, reconstruction uncertainty and potential shortcomings of the simulation in representing forced climate may also explain the disagreement in the magnitude of change between recent decades and the periods of the Maunder and Dalton minima.
+These can be related to simplified physics and a too coarse resolution in the models and proxy-type specific uncertainties in empirical reconstructions.

+Internal variability, reconstruction uncertainty and potential shortcomings of the simulation in representing forced climate may also explain the disagreement in the magnitude of change between recent decades and the periods of the Maunder and Dalton minima.
 Again, the lack of 20th century anthropogenic aerosol forcing is likely the most important factor.